SalvadorHS/ShrimpProduction/README.md

 ## Schrimp Virus Detection Project 🦐
 * This project represents the 1st Phase of an end-to-end ML implementation for clasifying White Spot Disease of farmed shrimp (_Lipoteneaus Vannamei_) in Mexico.
-* An initial model for the identification of White Spot Disease risk factors is carefully selected based on the work of Hasan, Haque, Hinchliffe & Guilder (2020).
+* An initial model for the identification of risk factors of White Spot Disease is carefully selected based on the work of Hasan, Haque, Hinchliffe & Guilder (2020).

 ## Project Description 📑
-The main goal is to understand the ML Models that determine White Spot Disease by conducting Explorative Data Analysis, Feature Engineering and Selection along with a comparison of classification performance of the optimal ML Models.
+The main goal is to build ML Models that determine White Spot Disease by conducting Explorative Data Analysis, Feature Engineering and Selection along with a comparison of classification performance of the optimal ML Models.

 - White Spot Syndrome Virus is responsible for high mortality rates and large economic losses across shrimp farming industry in all the world.
 - In Mexico, the prevalence of the virus is concerning both shrimp farmers and local authorities as the frequency of outbreaks have recently increased.